HyDROSLab/FF_Products_Thresholds/README.md

 There are two sets of scripts corresponding to :

 * General - For all products, all seasons and all regions.
   - createHeatMap_ARIexceedances.m

+  - RunPreProcessReports.csh
+  - template_preProcess_reportsv2

+  - RainAccum_SubmitJobs.csh
+  - rainaccum_regional_seasonal_based_template_MultiThreshold_EventIdentification.m

   Note: **MRMSConvert** is a tool part of the EF5 toolset, another publicly available repository at https://github.com/HyDROSLab/EF5/blob/master/compile_trmm_tools.csh.
 This tool is necessary to use the "rainaccum_regional_seasonal_based_template_MultiThreshold_EventIdentification.m" script that accumulates MRMS precipitation rates on MRMS binary format.

 * Imperviousness analysis - For Unit Streamflow products only, all seasons, all regions and looking at different ranges of basin percent of impervious surfaces.
+  - RunPreProcessReports_IM_analysis.csh
   - template_preProcess_reports_imAnalysis.m

 ## Outputs